sogchs/lab-authentication-with-passport/README.md

 ## Iteration #4: Render required information at the navbar

 If the user is authenticated you must show his email & logout action at the navigation bar, otherwise show only register and login actions.

+## Iteration #5: Delete user

+Implements `usersController.delete` action, about the router login and template form is all ready done, but check it implementation!

 ## Bonus